 Anna has a breadth of experience in pastoral and musical projects inside and outside the church, and including in an inner-city church plant, local Anglican churches, a Swiss ecumenical community and an NYC Catholic parish.
 Anna’s interest in spiritual accompaniment reaches out to anyone who longs for spiritual depth, including those who regard themselves as “spiritual-not-religious”.
 She is passionate about the integration of the whole person, with a particular personal focus on creativity and embodiment.
 Musically, Anna revels in choral conducting, singing acappella, and, most joyful of all, playing the oboe.

 The timings of the evening courses are from 6-9 pm.
 Year One runs on a Tuesday evening, Year Two on Wednesday evening and Year Three on Thursday evening.
 The year runs from October to end of June, with breaks between modules (not always coinciding with school half-terms).
-Current fees per year are £1,450 and arrangements can be made to pay in installments if needed.
+Current fees per year are £1,600 and arrangements can be made to pay in instalments if needed.

 Please scroll down the page to find more information about our team of experienced tutors.